babylonhealth/ios-playbook/Cookbook/Proposals/Comments.md

     dismiss: @escaping () -> Void
 ) -> UIViewController
 ```
 Such a comment is a leak of information from another file into Builder.
 Builder doesn't know how BusinessController works.
-A change in a BusinessController can change the behaviour of given  screen, while there won't be a need to even enter to the builder to find out there is a comment.
-At the end, comment stays there, unchanged.
+A change in a BusinessController can change the behavior of given screen, while there won't be a need to even enter the builder to find out there is a comment.
+In the end, comment stays there, unchanged.

 In our Pull Requests I've seen sometimes unnecessary comments
 ```swift